dhconnelly/dhconnelly.github.io/_posts/2023-02-27-homl-ch2-checklist.md

     -   Interpretability vs. accuracy?
 5. How should performance be measured?
     -   RMSE generally preferred for regression
+    -   Classification:
+        -   Accuracy is common, but not great for skewed datasets
+        -   Look at the **confusion matrix**: true pos, true neg, false pos, false neg
+        -   Precision and recall
+            -   Precision (accuracy of positive predictions): TP / (TP + FP)
+            -   Recall (how many positives were predicted): TP / (TP + FN)
+            -   F1 score (harmonic mean of precision and recall): (P x R)/(P + R)
+            -   Should choose this based on the domain and business needs!
+Sometimes precision is more important than recall, etc.
+            -   And there's a tradeoff: optimizing for higher precision means lowering recall, etc. Choose a decision threshold by plotting P and R vs. threshold and making a business decision.
+"Let's do 99% precision." => "At what recall?"
+        -   ROC plots true pos vs. false pos.
+Compare classifiers with AOC (area under ROC curve)
+        -   When to use which?
+            -   Accuracy if data is balanced and you care about both pos and neg predictions
+            -   Precision/recall curve when positives are rare (or you care more about FP than FN)
+            -   ROC curve and AUC otherwise
 6. Is the performance measure aligned with the business objective?
 7. What would be the minimum performance needed to reach the business objective?
 8. What are comparable problems?
 Can you reuse experience or tools?